mdejong/lzmaSDK/README.txt

 is able to decompress files as large as 650 megs using memory mapped IO.
 This code is based on lzma release 9.22 beta.

+Note that when incorporating the code into a new project, copy only the LZMASDK directory in the Classes subdir into your iOS project.
+All of the other files in this example iOS app exist just to illustrate how to use the SDK code in the LZMASDK directory.

 The code was modified as follows:

 Embedded version does not need exe branch predictors.